 Cons:

-Best for: Quick social media posts, low-budget content, testing
+Best for: quick social posts, low-budget content, testing.

 Method 3: Dedicated Subtitle Software